kliewerdaniel/News02/README.md

 This will:
 - ✅ Create virtual environment
 - ✅ Install all dependencies
+- ✅ Clone RSS feed discovery database (300+ feeds)
 - ✅ Set up configuration files
 - ✅ Test installation
 - ✅ Show you exactly how to run the web GUI